Do your students tick the boxes on the success criteria without reading it?

 - When starting a piece of work (particularly writing), students get a checklist.
 We read through the task and success criteria together, and students highlight or underline key words.

 - At the end of the work, we read through one dot point at a time.
 Students must identify the part of the criteria, for example

 - “Point to your title, point to your introduction, point to argument 1, argument 2, argument 3 and conclusion.”
 Students then only tick the ‘text organisation’ box if they had all of these parts.

 - For language feature such as conjunctions, students go through and underline the conjunctions in their writing.
 Students have underlined conjunctions in the examples below.

 ***Note: My marking coding includes WOW words highlighted in yellow, and 3 main misspellings underlined in an orange highlighter.

 Setting up Cool and Warm Comments

 - Students sorted sentence starters into ‘cool’ and ‘warm’ comments.
 We also discussed ‘unhelpful comments’ which could be unkind, or unspecific praise, eg. ‘Your work is bad’, or ‘You have good writing’.
-Neither of these comments is helpful.
+Neither of these comments are helpful.

 - Students practised using these comments to provide feedback on given pieces of work.
 For these samples, I photocopied some Reception/Year 1 work (my students were Year 3s).
-I did this so students had practice being supportive towards the person receiving the feedback, specific, and it gave students practice identifying positives in work that was below their year level standard.
+I did this so students had practice being supportive towards the person receiving the feedback, and it gave students practice identifying positives in work that was below their year level standard.

 - Have a display in the class, so students have a reminder of sentence starters and things to remember when giving feedback, including “Tough on the content, Kind to the person” and “We are committed to challenging each other.”